acuparse/acuparse/README.md

 # Installation:
 **Requires LAMP stack.
 Some PHP, Apache, and GNU/Linux experience recommended.**

-Can be run locally or on a remote/cloud server.
-Installing on a dedicated Debian/Ubuntu server is a good choice!
+Installing on a fresh instance of a Debian based OS is the only officially supported and tested install method.
+Any other method is not officially supported or tested.

-Acuparse can also, in theory, be run locally on a Raspberry Pi or similar.
-It has not been tested.
+Acuparse can also, in theory, be run locally on a Raspberry Pi or similar configuration.
+It has not been extensively tested.

 * See [docs/INSTALL.md](docs/INSTALL.md) for detailed installation instructions.

 ## Quick Install:
+> **Info:** Installer currently supports Debian Stretch(9) and Ubuntu 16.04 LTS.

-Install your base Debian or Ubuntu operating system and update.
+Install the base operating system and update.
 Then download and run the installer.

 ``` wget https://raw.githubusercontent.com/acuparse/installer/master/install.sh && sudo sh install.sh```